Cost of Living in Pennsylvania

 Wilkes-Barre

-With a cost of living index of 91.2 (compared with Philadelphia’s 104.5), Wilkes-Barre might be a good option for those comfortable with a small to midsize city (its population hovers around 44,500) with all the basic urban resources you need.
-Scenically situated along the Susquehanna River and only minutes from the Lands at Hillside Farms, a working, educational dairy farm the kids will adore and adults will get a kick out of, too, this inexpensive town has a lot going for it.
+With a cost of living index of 89.2 (compared with Philadelphia’s 103.2), Wilkes-Barre might be a good option for those comfortable with a small to midsize city.
+Its population hovers around 44,500, while the area has all the basic urban resources you need.
+Scenically situated along the Susquehanna River and only minutes from the Lands at Hillside Farms, a working, educational dairy farm, this inexpensive town has a lot going for it.

 Scranton

-Wave hi to Jim and Pam from this accidentally famous northeastern Pennsylvania town, whose cost of living index is just slightly higher than the other two town on this list, at 92.8.
+Wave hi to Jim and Pam from this accidentally famous northeastern Pennsylvania town – just 20 miles from Wilkes-Barre – where the cost of living index is 91.0.
 Along with being the setting of The Office, Scranton is also known for the Steamtown National Historic Site, which educates visitors on the history of locomotion and features preserved and restored trains more than a century old.

 SoFi Home Loans

-If the relatively low cost of living in Pennsylvania, as well as all manner of historic and modern perks, holds appeal, you may want to put down roots there.
+If you’re drawn to the relatively low cost of living in Pennsylvania, as well as its historic and modern perks, you may want to put down roots there.

 View your rate